Diploma Of Aviation – Flight Instructor

 - CASA fee for the Flight Instructor rating and training endorsement

-GST does not generally apply to this course and is included only where applicable.
+- GST generally does not apply to this course and is only included where applicable

 The next intakes for this course are listed below.
 You can apply for an intake up to 28 days before the start date, but we recommend you apply as early as possible.
 There are limitations on how many students we accept per intake.